- Content Retrieval Methods

-- Hand writing is not supported, although very clear handwritings may yield acceptable results.
+- Hand writing isn’t supported, although very clear handwritings may yield acceptable results.

 Enable Optical Character Recognition

-- Open the addition or edition panel for the desired source.
+- Open the addition or modification panel for the desired source.

 - Under Optical character recognition (OCR), check the Make text found in images and PDF files searchable box, and then select the file types to analyze:

 - Select All non-text files if you want the OCR feature to analyze image files as well as PDF files that contain images.

 - Select Image files only if you want the OCR feature to analyze only files with an